 A membership in Retirement Watch offers a simple, trustworthy alternative not only to effectively plan, save and spend your nest egg, but to live a richer and more rewarding retirement than you ever thought possible.

-Retirement Watch was the first publication to cover all the financial aspects of retirement, and I believe it remains the only source of its type.
+Retirement Watch was the first publication to cover all the financial aspects of retirement, and I believe it remains the best source of its type.
 The advice and recommendations are based on independent, objective research.
 I am not selling you anything other than my best recommendations for how to increase your financial independence.
 My only goal is to provide you with the best retirement strategies that have helped make my tens of thousands of satisfied subscribers happier and far more financially secure than they ever dreamed possible.